ayuzur/cpond/README.md

 - to run `./cpond`

 - `-b or --braille` allows you to toggle the use of braille characters
+    - This makes it so you don't have to zoom out (as far) to see the fish!
 - `-c or --count` allows you to set the number of fish
 - `--fps` allows you to change the fps by changing the delay between frames.
     - ex: `--fps 60` will set the delay between frames to 1s / 60.